zmaillard/zmaillard.github.io/index.md

 + Vagrant
 + Java (Android)

-I am also an avid hiker, cyclist, and snowboarder, a home brewer, and someone who loves to cook.
+I am also an avid hiker, cyclist, and snowboarder, a home brewer, I love to cook as well.